ansyblenetwork/aquietlife/_posts/2021-07-05-choosing-strikes.md

 That claim bugs me to no end, and here's why: A 0.5 delta contract is synonymous with an ATM contract.
 The conclusion of their research was the trivial fact that an ATM contract is most premium-efficient.

-This is just one instance demonstrating the harm of options Greeks: They mostly serve to obfuscate, sometimes to real detriment.
+This is just one instance demonstrating the harm of options Greeks: They mostly serve to obfuscate.
+This case was perhaps a mostly harmless instance of grandstanding, but sometimes the obfuscation leads to real detriment.